Bill Rasmussen

-William F. Rasmussen (born October 15, 1932) is an American sports director, and one of the founders of ESPN, along with Scott Rasmussen and Ed Eagan.
-Rasmussen served as the first president and CEO of ESPN.
+William F. Rasmussen (born October 15, 1932) is an American sports director, and the founder of ESPN, along with Scott Rasmussen and Ed Eagan.
+Rasmussen was the first president and CEO of ESPN.
 ESPN was founded on July 14, 1978, and was launched on September 7, 1979.

 Early life

 Rasmussen was born in Chicago, Illinois, where he attended Gage Park High School.
 He received a scholarship to attend DePauw University in Indiana, where he met his future wife Mickey.
+He played baseball (as third baseman) with the hopes of going pro.
 After college, he was a supply officer in the US Air Force.
-He played baseball (as third baseman) with the hopes of going pro.
 Parts he procured for the Air Force were used in F-86 and F-89 fighter jets, as well as on Mercury space capsules.
 He then attended Rutgers University to get his MBA.
 His son Scott was born in 1956, the year he was discharged from the military.

 Career

 Rasmussen's career in the media began in western Massachusetts's Pioneer Valley, at radio station WTTT (1430 AM) in Amherst in 1963.
 In 1965, he moved south to Springfield, working for both of the city's television stations.
 First, he worked at WHYN (today's WGGB, channel 40), then WWLP (channel 22), where he spent eight years as a sports director, then two as a news director.
-In 1974 he moved south to Hartford, Connecticut, to join the New England Whalers of the World Hockey Association as their communications director.
+In 1974, he moved south to Hartford, Connecticut, to join the New England Whalers of the World Hockey Association as their communications director.
 At the conclusion of the 1977–78 season, Rasmussen was fired by the Whalers.
 Thus began the pursuit of ESPN, incorporating the fledgling network on July 14, 1978.